 What You Need in Your Car for Winter

 Today, it’s all about what you need in your car for winter.
-Did you know that it’s a good idea to have specific items packed in your vehicle during the winter months?
+Did you know it’s a good idea to have specific items packed in your vehicle during winter in case of emergencies of various kinds?

-When the temperature drops and the roads become hazardous due to snow, ice, rain, and sleet, a lot can happen.
-You don’t want to end up stranded in your vehicle with nothing available to keep you comfortable and safe while you’re waiting for help.
+A lot can happen when the temperature drops and those cold temperatures cause the roads to become hazardous due to snow, ice, rain, and sleet.
+You don’t want to end up stranded in your vehicle with nothing available to keep you comfortable, warm, and safe while waiting for help.

 What You Need in Your Car for Winter

-Because rough conditions can make it challenging for help to arrive, you don’t know how long you’ll need to wait in the car until someone can get to you and provide assistance.
+Because rough conditions from winter storms can make it challenging for help to arrive, you don’t know how long you’ll need to wait in the car until someone can get to you and provide assistance.
 You’ll feel more at ease if you have the right essentials stored in your vehicle.

-Make sure you have items packed for each person who’d typically ride in the car with you, such as your significant other and children.
+Make sure you have items packed in your winter emergency car kit for each person who’d typically ride in the car with you, such as your significant other, older parents, and children.

 Blankets

-If the heat stops working and you find yourself stranded while waiting for assistance, you don’t want to find yourself unprepared and subject to severe exposure due to the elements.
+If the heat stops working and you find yourself stranded while waiting for assistance, you don’t want to be unprepared and subject to severe exposure due to the elements.

-So, make sure you’re protected from the cold weather by using heavy-duty blankets to stay warm.
-You can fold these blankets and have them in a convenient storage tote bag that you can put in the backseat of the car or in the trunk, whichever you prefer.
+So, ensure you’re protected from the cold weather by using heavy-duty blankets to stay warm.
+You can fold these blankets and have them in a convenient storage tote bag that you can put in the backseat of the car or the trunk, whichever you prefer.

 Flashlights with Batteries

 If you find yourself in a situation where you need to evaluate your surroundings or check your vehicle’s condition, it helps to have flashlights with workable batteries.
-Always make sure you have some backup batteries to use just in case the ones inside the flashlight have died out.
+Always ensure you have some extra batteries for backup to use just in case the ones inside the flashlight have died out.

-You may think bigger flashlights are better, they are not so much anymore.
-Then, you can conveniently fit them in the back of your vehicle or the trunk, keeping them with the blankets and some of the other items you’ll keep in the car for winter.
+You may think bigger flashlights are better, but they are not so much anymore.
+Many of the smaller flashlights put out sufficient light to get the job done.
+Their size make so you can conveniently fit them in the back of your vehicle or the trunk, keeping them with the blankets and other items you’ll keep in the car for winter.

-Matt, in our comment forum, a good friend of mine suggested this brand of flashlights, this is the first one I purchased.
-I will buy more as I can.
+Matt, in our comment forum, a good friend of mine suggested this brand of flashlights; this is the first one I purchased.
+I’ll buy as many as I can.
 OLIGHT, but I want this one, OLIGHT

 Change of Clothes

-Always have at least one pair of clothes that you can change into inside the vehicle.
-Then, if you’ve had to exit the vehicle for some reason, or something spills or gets all over you, you can take off the wet clothes, place them in a plastic bag, and put on your clean, dry clothes to feel comfortable again.
+Always have at least one extra set of clothes you can change into inside the vehicle.
+Then, if you’ve had to exit the car for some reason, or something spills or gets all over you, you can take off the wet clothes, place them in a plastic bag, and put on your clean, dry clothes to feel comfortable again.

-You wouldn’t want to get stuck sitting in cold, wet, or soiled clothing for hours on end.
-Of course, when you’re packing a change of clothes, pack something you won’t need in the short term since it’s going to sit in the car most of the time.
+You wouldn’t want to get stuck sitting in cold, wet, or soiled clothing for hours.
+Of course, when you’re packing a change of clothes, it will be clothing for those emergencies and not just everyday wear.

 Extra Gloves